lorcan2440/lorcan2440.github.io/content/project/house-price-prediction/index.md

 With a little more knowledge of web design, such as use of CSS, I could have made this demo a bit prettier, but for now, I am happy with the basics.

-Here's the final app - hosted using [PythonAnywhere](https://lorcan2440.pythonanywhere.com/) and embedded here...
+Here's the final app - hosted using [PythonAnywhere](https://lorcan2440.pythonanywhere.com/) and embedded here.
+Please use Light Mode on the website to see it better - click the 🌙 icon in the bar at the top right.

 #### <a id="app"> The House Prediction Program Demo</a>

 {{% callout note %}}
-Use Light Mode on the website!
-Click the 🌙 icon in the bar at the top right.
+If the app is not showing, my PythonAnywhere hosting server may have expired, sorry!
 {{% /callout %}}

 <iframe src="https://lorcan2440.pythonanywhere.com/" width="100%" height="730px" frameborder="0"></iframe>

-## Extra Notes: A Mathematical Overview of Regression and PCA
+## Extra Notes: A Mathematical Overview of Regression

 #### Linear Regression